G-1X48L403S6

 Emily Goodwin 1892

-Emily Goodwin assumed the role of the first matron at the new Mildmay Hospital in 1892.
+Emily Goodwin was the first matron when the new Mildmay Mission Hospital was opened in 1892.
 Her dedication and leadership were instrumental in shaping the hospital’s early years.

-Nurse Maud Haynes, depicted on the poster in a photograph taken in 1921, was a loyal and committed carer who was still at Mildmay in 1965 when Princess Alexandra visited the Hospital to open a new wing (she can be seen behind Princess Alexandra as she chats with a patient).
+Nurse Maud Haynes, depicted on the poster in a photograph taken in 1921, was still at Mildmay 44 years later as a loyal and committed carer in 1965, when Princess Alexandra visited the hospital to open a new wing (she can be seen here behind Princess Alexandra, who is chatting with a patient).

 Nurse Maud With Princess Alexandra 1965